EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

 To view the default PD and accel/decel values, look at ``src\evn_motor_defs.h`` in the Github repository.

-.. function:: void setMode(bool enable)

-    Disables any movement functions called afterwards.
-Does not disable odometry or wipe settings.

-    :param enable: Whether drivebase movement should be enabled

 .. function:: void setSpeedKp(float kp);

     Sets proportional gain values for the speed controller (controls average drivebase speed).